ssbc/go-secretstream/README.md

 # box-stream

-This package aims to reimplement [https://github.com/dominictarr/pull-box-stream] but uses Go's io.Reader and io.Writer types instead of dominictarr's pull.
+This package aims to implement https://github.com/dominictarr/pull-box-stream in Go (without the pull).